 The Access & Servicing Strategy explores how existing and future buildings can be serviced and accessed, preferred drop off and kiss-and-ride locations and emergency vehicle access.
 The main considerations are:

 South West Quadrant (SW)

-Maintain existing access to Officeworks Car Park through the provision of a new north-south access route along the western boundary of the 55-67 George Street (Parramall), referred to as Horwood Street.
+Maintain existing access to Officeworks Car Park through the provision of a new north-south access route between 41 and 55-67 George Street (Parramall), referred to as Horwood Street.

 Horwood Street: